multiversx/mx-chain-scripts/README.md

     ./elrond-utils/logviewer -address localhost:8081
     ...

-If the log level is not provided, it will start with the `*:INFO` pattern, meaning that all subpackages that assemble the elrond-go binary will only output INFO (or up) messages.
+If the log level is not provided, it will start with the provided pattern with which the node has been started.
-There is another flag called `-level` that can be used to alter the logger pattern.
+There is another flag called `-log-level` that can be used to alter the logger pattern.
 The expected format is `MATCHING_STRING1:LOG_LEVEL1,MATCHING_STRING2:LOG_LEVEL2`
 If matching string is *, it will change the log levels of all contained from all packages.
 Otherwise, the log level will be modified only on those loggers that will contain the matching string on any position.
 For example, having the parameter `process:DEBUG` will set the DEBUG level on all loggers that will contain the "process" string in their name ("process/sync", "process/interceptors", "process" and so on).
 The rules are applied in the exact order they are provided, starting from left to the right part of the string